KevinJustinYu/stock-portfolio-webapp/README.md

 * Fetch and display last trade price for stock
 * Color indicator for determining if current price is higher or lower than previous day close price
 * Fetch and display full company name
+* Add stock using enter key rather than requiring button click
+* Datagrid display for each portfolio (allowing sorting/filtering/bulk selecting)

 ## To Do:
 * Remove portfolio functionality